-If you are with organized trek with having a porter to carry your duffel bag, you still need to have a small daypack with you to carry your valuable, water, camera, snacks for the day, rain gear, changing clothes, and other personal items.
+If you are with organized trek with having a porter to carry your duffel bag, you still need to have a small daypack with you to carry your valuables, water, camera, snacks for the day, rain gear, changing clothes, and other personal items.
 After departure from one lodge to another, you won’t meet the porter so whatever you need for the day, you need to carry in this daypack.

 As we already have mentioned the waterproof jacket and the trousers, you may use them as the protection from the rain or you may take a poncho for the rain.
 You need to have a big plastic bag inside your daypack then your things will be dry even if it would rain and the cover for your daypack also needed.

 You need to have nice, enough, and a warm sleep during your trek.
 If you could not sleep well, you may be tired and will be difficult to walk so you need to have a nice sleeping bag.
 If you trek in the spring or September and October, you can sleep with - 10-degree sleeping bag but if you are in winter, you need to have -20 or above sleeping bag with you.
 The tea houses provide a blanket but sometimes it may not clean or warm enough.
 We provide our sleeping bag or help or hire and bye them in Kathmandu according to the type of service.